- On paper, VPNs might sound like pure awesomeness, but one of the main concerns of end-users is still whether or not they affect Internet speed.

 2. Change your DNS

-Just as a quick side note: PIA has its own DNS that you can easily toggle straight from the client.
+Just as a quick side note: Express has its own DNS for each server that you can easily toggle straight from the client.

 3. Use wired connections instead of wireless

 If possible, you should always pick wired connections instead of wireless.
 Wired connections aren’t prone to interference, and as a result, you’ll get better speed and a more stable connection.

 That goes especially if you’re also using a VPN.
 We already know that wireless is slower than wired and that VPN affects Wi-Fi connections.
 Put together, you get the worst of both worlds.